python-cffi/cffi/doc/source/index.rst

    gives inconsistent results on regular byte strings).
 Use ``buf[:]`` instead.

+``ffi.from_buffer(python_buffer)``: return a ``<cdata 'char[]'>`` that points to the data of the given Python object, which must support the buffer interface.
+This is the opposite of ``ffi.buffer()``.
+It gives a (read-write) reference to the existing data, not a copy; for this reason, and for PyPy compatibility, it does not work with the built-in types str or unicode or bytearray.
+It is meant to be used on objects containing large quantities of raw data, like ``array.array`` or numpy arrays.
+It supports both the old buffer API (in Python 2.x) and the new memoryview API.
+The original object is kept alive (and, in case of memoryview, locked) as long as the cdata object returned by ``ffi.from_buffer()`` is alive.  *New in version 0.9.*

+.. "versionadded:: 0.9" --- inlined in the previous paragraph

 ``ffi.typeof("C type" or cdata object)``: return an object of type ``<ctype>`` corresponding to the parsed string, or to the C type of the